Ares Dynamic Credit Allocation Fund, Inc. (ARDC) to Issue Monthly Dividend of $0.10 on July 30th

-Ares Dynamic Credit Allocation Fund, Inc. (NYSE:ARDC) announced a monthly dividend on Friday, July 9th, Zacks reports.
+Ares Dynamic Credit Allocation Fund, Inc. (NYSE:ARDC) declared a monthly dividend on Friday, July 9th, Zacks reports.
 Stockholders of record on Monday, July 19th will be given a dividend of 0.097 per share on Friday, July 30th.
-This represents a $1.16 annualized dividend and a dividend yield of 7.14%.
+This represents a $1.16 dividend on an annualized basis and a dividend yield of 7.14%.
 The ex-dividend date is Friday, July 16th.

 Receive News & Ratings for Ares Dynamic Credit Allocation Fund Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Ares Dynamic Credit Allocation Fund and related companies with MarketBeat.com's FREE daily email newsletter.